-Part of the issue is, to be included the flutist had to be among the most skilled, period.
-But we also took into consideration their creativity levels, their techniques, and their contributions to keeping this instrument live in the public mind, much like we did in our Best Harmonica Players of All Time list.
+While the flutist had to be among the most skilled, we also took into consideration their levels of creativity, their techniques, and their contributions to keeping this instrument live in the public mind, much like we did in our Best Harmonica Players of All Time list.

-Being stuck with only ten top picks was hard so we added several runners up as well as a list of honorable mentions too, so if you don’t see your pick for best flautist, keep looking further down.
+Being stuck with only 10 slots to fill was hard, which is why we added several runners-up, as well as a list of honorable mentions too, so if you don’t see your pick for best flautist, keep looking further down.
 Let’s go ahead and jump into the list of the best flute players in the world…

-Matt Malloy has had a long and illustrious career, and it started when he was very young.
-Malloy was born Irish into a community that produces some of the best flutists in the world.
-At just nineteen years old, he won the All-Ireland Flute Championship, which led him to be thought of as one of the most talented Irish flute players ever.
+Matt Molloy has had a long and illustrious career, which started when he was very young.
+Molloy was born Irish into a community that produces some of the best flutists in the world.
+At just 19 years old, he won the All-Ireland Flute Championship, which led him to be thought of as one of the most talented Irish flute players ever.

-In the 1970s, he joined the Bothy Band and became the band’s successor, which he took advantage of to re-found Planxty, the Irish folk band known for making Irish folk music popular.
-Throughout his career, Malloy has worked with quite a few top musicians, including the Irish Chamber Orchestra.
+In the 1970s, he joined the Bothy Band and stayed on to be a part of their successor, the re-founded Planxty, the Irish folk band known for making Irish folk music popular.
+Throughout his career, Molloy has worked with quite a few top musicians, including the Irish Chamber Orchestra.

-Trivia Facts: Not only is Malloy a talented flutist, but he also dabbled in a bit of acting throughout his career.
+Trivia: Not only is Molloy a talented flutist, but he also dabbled in a bit of acting throughout his career.
 You can view him in a few Irish films such as “An Eviction Notice,” “Celtic Tides,” and “An Irish Evening: Live and the Grand Opera House.”
 He is also the owner of a Pub in Westport on Bridge Street that features live Irish music.

 Emmanuel Pahud is a Franco-Swiss flute player.
-He is known most for his classical and baroque style flute playing.
-His family was not musical, and he found his love for flute music living in Italy.
-Pahud studied the flute from age four until 22 under prominent musicians such as Carlos Bruneel and Aurele Niccolet.
+He is known most for his classical and baroque style of playing.
+His family were not musical, and he found his love for flute music living in Italy.
+Pahud studied the flute from age four until 22 under prominent musicians such as Carlos Bruneel and Aurele Nicolet.

-In 1992, he joined the Berlin Philharmonic as the youngest flute player ever.
+In 1992, he joined the Berlin Philharmonic as the youngest flute player ever; today, he shares the principal flute position with Mathieu Dufour.
 He is a self-proclaimed musical chameleon and boasts that he does not represent a particular style; rather, he chooses to adapt to any style he is given.
-Today, he shares the principal flute position on the Berlin Philharmonic with Mathieu Dufour.

 His creativity and flexibility, not to mention his talent and dedication, has made him one of the few and rare young modern players on this list of best flute players in the world.